-Nothing much is growing in garden for chickens to eat in the winter months, so it's important to look at taking over the garden's job by providing the goodies for chickens ourselves.
+Nothing much is growing in garden for chickens to eat in January, so it's important to look at taking over the garden's job by providing the goodies for chickens ourselves.

-A great way of doing this which is easy, inexpensive and an amazing source of nutrients is to grow our own sprouts.
+A great way of doing this which is easy, inexpensive and an amazing source of nutrients is to grow our own sprouted seeds.
 Granted, they're not my flock's first choice when it comes to yummy food, but at this time of year beggars can't be choosers, as they say!

 Bear in mind, I live in Italy.
 Garlic is a staple of the diet - even for chickens!
 But I don't add anything to my chickens' food unless I'm sure it's not harmful, and preferably has evidence that it's beneficial.